gbroques/binary-tree-sort-stdin/README.md

 # Sort Random Numbers from stdin Using a Binary Tree
-A simple C program to sorts random numbers from `stdin` using a binary tree.
+A simple C program that sorts random numbers from `stdin` using a binary tree.

 ## How to Run
 1. `make`